-To complete the requirements of the degree, all assessments must be undertaken to the appropriate level and will include, but are not limited to, the following:
+To complete the requirements of the degree, all assessments must be undertaken to the appropriate level and will include the following:

 - Individual and group coursework assignments

 - Lab report summaries

 - Group projects and presentations

 - Design projects

 - Written examinations

 - A Research Dissertation

 - A Research Poster

-The Department aims to use a range of summative and formative assessment methods to maximise your learning.
-Summative assessment refers to those forms of evaluation set out above that will test your achievement of module objectives, allow you to demonstrate that you have met the intended learning outcomes of each module and contribute towards the programme-level learning outcomes.
+The Department aims to use a range of summative and formative assessment methods to maximise student learning.
+Summative assessment refers to those forms of evaluation set out above that will test your achievement of module objectives, allow you to demonstrate that you have met the intended learning outcomes of each module and contribute towards the programme-level designed learning outcomes.